Jumping off point: Edge computing in retail

-At the back end, in-store data centre operations at the edge will host applications to improve logistics, inventory and supply chain management to cut costs and drive out waste.
+At the back end, in-store data center operations at the edge will host applications to improve logistics, inventory and supply chain management to cut costs and drive out waste.

 As more and more data is generated on-site or cached locally, security, resilience and maintenance through remote monitoring becomes vitally important.

-If a purposeful decision has not been made to standardise deployments, edge data centres are likely to be heterogeneous with different equipment and form factors deployed.
+If a purposeful decision has not been made to standardise deployments, edge data centers are likely to be heterogeneous with different equipment and form factors deployed.
 This makes monitoring for health and performance crucial.
-Vendor-neutral DCIM and Cloud-based DMaaS (Data Centre Management as a Service) will play an increasingly significant role in edge data centre management.
+Vendor-neutral DCIM and Cloud-based DMaaS (Data Center Management as a Service) will play an increasingly significant role in edge data center management.

-A solution which is flexible can scale and can be configured in advance to remotely monitor the health of the data centre fleet is required.
+A solution which is flexible can scale and can be configured in advance to remotely monitor the health of the data center fleet is required.

 20th century retail could be characterised by the golden rule of Keep the tills operating.
-In the 21st century that rule is now: Keep the data centres operating.
+In the 21st century that rule is now: Keep the data centers operating.